tangramor/tars-node/README.md

 ### INET_NAME
 If you want to expose all the Tars services to the host OS, you can use `--net=host` option when execute docker (the default mode that docker uses is bridge).
 Here we need to know the ethernet interface name, and if it is not `eth0`, we need to set the **environment parameter** `INET_NAME` to the one that host OS uses, such as `--env INET_NAME=ens160`.
 Once you started container with this network mode, you can execute `netstat -anop |grep '8080\|10000\|10001' |grep LISTEN` unser host OS to check if these ports are listened correctly.

+### MASTER
+The tar node server should register itself to the master node.
+This **environment parameter** `MASTER` is only for **tars-node** docker image, and you should set it to the IP or hostname of the master node.

 The command in run_docker_tars.sh is like following, you should modify it accordingly:
 ```